AML-Project/tedjs.aml.jsrun/README.md

             * ``path-in`` Attribute :

                 with this , you can tell element that the file name should be accessible within which files. ``html`` , ``css`` or ``javascript`` or multiple of them.

+                **Notice**: at this time , because the url is converting to local , it is accessible in javascript
                 ```html
                 <extfile ... path-in="html"></extfile>
                 ```